islee0220/prototype-app/README.md

 ### Interviewing college students

 Student #1
-- Can have a hard time visualizing how much time a task actually takes which makes the task more intimidating to start
+- Has a hard time visualizing how much time a task actually takes which makes the task more intimidating to start
-- Having a visual difference between different types of tasks like school tasks vs chores/errands helps a lot
+- Says that having a visual difference between different types of tasks like school tasks vs chores/errands helps a lot
-- In terms of time management tools, students enjoy using tools that are easy to use and aesthetically pleasing
+- Enjoys using tools that are easy to use and aesthetically pleasing
-- It is satisfying to cross out tasks when they are completed, helps to see the progress you made with using your time productively
+- Says that it is satisfying to cross out tasks when they are completed (helps to see the progress you made with using your time productively)
-- Helpful to have layout that shows overview of short & long term projects
+- Says that it is helpful to have layout that shows overview of short & long term projects
-- Nice to have systems that breaks up large tasks into smaller ones
+- Says that it is nice to have systems that breaks up large tasks into smaller ones
-- Helpful to have system where other people can see your tasks and where you are in terms of progress
+- Wants a system where other people can see your tasks and where you are in terms of progress

 Student #2
-- Are there any specific “strategies, techniques, tools” you've developed for prioritizing tasks and staying on top of assignments and deadlines?
-Writing tasks down on google calender and checking academic tasks on canvas calender.
+- Writes tasks down on Google Calendar and checks academic tasks on Canvas calendar
-- What role do digital tools (apps, software) play in your time management?
-Digital calender is essential as a student, there is a good feature were you could download every.
+- Thinks that a digital calendar is essential as a student
-- Do you use more than 1 tool to help you stay organized?
-Why 1 or why more?
-Use more than one tool due to some are not automatically synchronized.
+- Uses more than one tool since some are not automatically synchronized
-- Do you also use analog time management tools like planners, notebooks, or to-do lists?
-No, its hard bring along.
+- Doesn't use analog tools because they are hard to bring along
-- If you have a perfect tool what tool would you like to include?
-Automatic sync with canvas.
-Could also have the function of separate, group calender option where i could see how i could plan calendar for clubs.
-- What are your time management habits?
-Do you write it down in planners?
-Procrastinator, would like to have function such as reminder popup when tasks are reaching deadline.
-I often write things down but endup forgetting.
+- Wants automatic syncing with Canvas and separate group calendar options
+- Is a procrastinator, often writes things down but ends up forgetting
+- Would like reminder popups when tasks are reaching the deadline

 Student #3
-- Like how you can see daily, weekly, monthly views
+- Likes seeing daily, weekly, monthly views
-- Visual task management over lists, like time blocks in weeks
+- Prefers visual task management over lists, like time blocks in weeks
-- Like visually appealing, color coordination, can add photos and symbols → like the visual aspect of planning
+- Likes visually appealing, color coordination, can add photos and symbols → like the visual aspect of planning
-- Notion could offer more base templates, bad instruction on how to use it, takes a lot of effort to figure out how to use all the features
+- Thinks that Notion could offer more base templates, bad instruction on how to use it, takes a lot of effort to figure out how to use all the features
 - Would like a main homepage/hub
-- Clicks into tasks for more details, links to canvas, school dashboard
+- Likes clicking into tasks for more details, links to canvas, school dashboard
-- School academic calendar in paper planners → keep track of quarter system at the same time, but still prefer digital tools
+- Uses school academic calendar in paper planners → keep track of quarter system at the same time, but still prefer digital tools
-- Do not have time to customize from the bottom up, prefer a simple layout that is already provided that can allow for a bit of customization
+- Does not have time to customize from the bottom up, prefer a simple layout that is already provided that can allow for a bit of customization

 ### Takeaways